Franklin Square (Hobart)

-Franklin Square is a 0.63 hectare oak-lined public square located in the Hobart City Centre in Tasmania, Australia.
-It is named for Sir John Franklin, a renown Arctic explorer and former Lieutenant-Governor of Van Diemen's Land.
+Franklin Square is a 0.63 hectare oak-lined public square located in the Hobart central business district in Tasmania, Australia.
+It is named for Sir John Franklin, an Arctic explorer and former Lieutenant-Governor of Van Diemen's Land.
 The centrepiece of the park is a statue of Franklin, with an epitaph written by Alfred, Lord Tennyson.
 As the city's most central urban parkland and transportation hub, Franklin Square is frequently utilised for festive markets, public gatherings and as a place for public protest.

 History

 Franklin Square and the Treasury buildings were built on the site of the Old Government House, which was demolished in 1858.

 Originally named George's Square in honour of King George IV, Governor Lachlan Macquarie envisioned the site being utilised for a church, courthouse, town hall, public market, as well as a main guard for stationed troops and a public garrison parade area, as regular musters had previously been held on the grounds of the Old Government House since at least 1817.
 Eventually it was decided that a public space was required to establish a centre point for the growing colony as a community meeting place.

 In 1860, a parliamentary resolution was passed dedicating funds for the creation of a statue and fountain as the centrepiece for the new gated central park in honour of Sir John Franklin.

+On May 20, 1863, two oak trees were planted in Franklin Square by the second Governor of Tasmania, Thomas Gore Browne, and Harriet Louisa Browne, commemorating the marriage of Edward VII to Alexandra of Denmark.
+A public procession led by citizens gathered at the square, where the Mayor Alfred Kennerley addressed His Royal Highness in the British tradition.
+The Governor and Mrs. Browne each planted an oak, with His Excellency noting, "As loyalty is deeply rooted in Tasmania's people, may these trees flourish as a symbol of our enduring allegiance to the Sovereign".
+To honour the 50th year of the occasion, Tasmanian Premier William Propsting installed a memorial plaque at the trees on November 9, 1903, His Majesty King Edward VII's birthday.

 Bomb shelter transformation

-During the Second World War, the threat of Japanese air raids was heightened across all Australian capital cities following the Bombing of Darwin in 1942.
+The threat of an Axis power invasion was heightened during the Second World War, first following the German auxiliary cruiser Pinguin laying two minefields in Storm Bay between 31 October and 1 November 1939, and a Japanese reconnaissance flight recorded over Hobart during the same period as the Bombing of Darwin in 1942.
 Due to its centralised location within the Hobart CBD, Franklin Square was transformed into a bomb shelter until the remainder of the war, offering shelter for 900 people.